Core Courses – 21 credits total (+ 3 credit required internship)

 Elective courses are designed to enable students to shape their own professional and/or research profile depending on their interests and future career aspirations.
 The program allows a certain flexibility, not only with the choice of elective courses, but also in respect to the time frame in which these courses can be taken.
 However, students are required to complete all course work before they can submit their thesis.

-• Field trip: Rome and Athens: From antiquity to modern capital cities (3 credits)
+• Field trip: Rome and Athens: From Antiquity to Modern Capital Cities (3 credits, travel costs and fieldtrip fees required)

 • Negotiation and Conflict Management (3 credits)